 A series of detailed workshops will take place on Sunday 29 October on pertinent subjects in the industry, for example Passivhaus for High Rise, High-Rise Modular Construction, and The Future Of The Workplace.
 The intent of the workshops is to present and discuss latest research/case studies in the field, and to agree on a plan for further research and a CTBUH Technical Guide output.

-At the conference Johanna Trickett from Aurecon will talk about PassivHaus for Large Buildings? – The Standard for High Comfort, Low Energy & Quality Construction.
+On the first day of the conference, Monday the 30th October, Johanna Trickett from Aurecon will talk about PassivHaus for Large Buildings? – The Standard for High Comfort, Low Energy & Quality Construction.

 About the CTBUH